-An exploration of the search for wisdom in classical biblical wisdom literature, with an emphasis on such topics as the quest for meaning, happiness, and coping with unanswered questions.
+An exploration of the search for wisdom in classical biblical wisdom literature, with an emphasis on such topics as the quest for meaning. happiness, and coping unanswered questions.
 This exploration will be compared with contemporary searches as revealed through human experience, life's tasks, joys, and disappointments, and, above all, in the human search for God.
+The course will include a treatment of the psalms, the Bible classic prayers in the and Jewish/Christian prayer life.
 3 Credits.